-Earnings for company directors, partners and sole practitioners depend very much on business performance.
+Salaries for those with experience can range from £28,000 to £60,000 plus.
+Earnings for company directors, partners and sole practitioners depend on business performance.

-Working hours are usually 9.00am-5.30pm.
-Optometrists generally work between 36 and 39 hours per week and usually work five days a week.
+Working hours are usually 9.00am to 5.30pm.
+Optometrists work between 37 and 40 hours per week.
+They usually work five days a week.
 In community practice weekend and evening work is common, particularly in the larger chains.

 Private practice work is usually performed in the high street from shop front premises comprising a retail section and private consulting rooms.